 Your situation and priority might be different.
-For example, my parents are fairly religious and they like going to the neighbourhood surau.
-If you love tinkering with cars, ideally your home should have the space for it.
+For example, my parents are fairly religious, so living near the neighbourhood surau makes them happy.
+If you love tinkering with cars, ideally your home should have the space for it (ie a garage).

 #3 – Ageing-related enhancements to your home